Seeman

 Seeman began his career as a filmmaker in the mid-1990s, working on films such as Panchalankurichi (1996) and Veeranadai (2000).
 The failure of his early films made it difficult for him to attract offers as a director and several of his proposed projects were stalled in the late 1990s.
 He later made a comeback through the successful vigilante film Thambi (2006), though the commercial failure of his next film, prompted Seeman to prioritise commitments as a supporting actor in the late 2000s.

-In the early 2010s, Seeman started a Tamil nationalist political party, and has since often been in the news for his controversial statements on Indian social issues.
+In the early 2010s, Seeman founded the Naam Tamilar Katchi, a Tamil ultranationalist political party, and has since often been in the news for his controversial statements on Indian and Tamil social issues.

 Early life

-Seeman was born in Aranaiyur, Tamil Nadu to Senthamizhan, member of Congress and Annammal in Aranaiyur, Tamil Nadu.
+Seeman was born in Aranaiyur, Sivaganga, a village in Tamil Nadu, to father Senthamizhan, a member of the Indian National Congress, and mother Annammal.
 He studied in Government Primary School in Aranayur up to class 5th.
 He attended K.K.
 Ibrahim Ali High School from Class 6th to Class 10th and finished his class 11 and 12 in Ilayankudi.
-He completed his degree undergraduate economics at Zakir Hussain College in Ilayankudi.
+He completed his degree undergraduate economics at Dr. Zakir Hussain College in Ilayankudi.
 Seeman has a brother named James Peter.
 During his high school and college years, Seeman was enthralled with the ideals of the Dravidian movement.
 He moved to Chennai to pursue his dream of working in the film industry.